-One of the most popular series is Tao Quan – The Kitchen Gods, which is a comedy series yearly.
-It reports the main issues happened in Vietnam in that fiscal year with lots of humor.
+One of the most popular series is Tao Quan – The Kitchen Gods, a yearly comedy series.
+It reports the main issues in Vietnam in that fiscal year with a good sense of humor.

 Family members usually gather together at the main house, or they will go around and visit their relatives and friends.
-People usually organize Tet banquet during these reunions, and of course, there will be a lot of drinking and eating 🙂
+People often organize the Tet banquet during these reunions, and of course, there will be a lot of drinking and eating.

 Receiving lucky money – Lì xì

 Lucky money is, as its name, a gift from one person to another to wish them a Happy New Year.
 Lucky money is often placed in a red envelope, as red equals “lucky” in Vietnamese culture.